• Tel: +44(0)1479 821248

 Food and drink: A full cooked breakfast will be offered every morning and we will have packed lunches from our hotels for the field.
 When an opportunity arises we will make a stop for coffee, though this cannot be guaranteed every day.

-Weather and Clothing: The temperature here is usually 14-19°C, though warmer or cooler weather are both likely at this time of year.
+Weather and Clothing: The temperature in Southern Ireland is usually between 15-20°C, though warmer or cooler weather are possible at this time of year.
 Rain and strong winds are possible here at any time and we shall probably have a mixture of weather, as is typical in the British Isles.
-As with anywhere in the west of the UK, the Atlantic can throw us some large storms, but these are what bring the best birds across the pond!
-Please pack accordingly for all weathers.
 Exposed headlands and boat trips are often chilly in the wind, please ensure you have full waterproofs, a hat and gloves.
 Good footwear is also important and (standard height) wellington boots are required as we are likely to need to walk through two or three shallow channels of water at Tacumshin to reach some of the best birding areas.

 Walking: Moderate, 3-5 miles per day.
-There there will be some days when we will be on our feet for the duration, such as when visiting Cape Clear Island and Tacumshin.
+There will be some days when we will be on our feet for the duration, such as when visiting Cape Clear Island and perhaps at Tacumshin.
 There will also be some uphill track and road walking so an average level of fitness is required.

 Flights are by scheduled airline, from London.
 We may be able to offer flight arrangements from another location and/or or quote without flights so you can make your own arrangements.
 If you wish to add an extension either before or after your holiday, please contact us and we will be happy to arrange this for you.